gouherdanish/gouherdanish.github.io/_posts/2024-10-29-loss-functions.md

 - Below we explain each step in detail

 **Step 1 - Calculate LogSoftmax**

+- As explained in [this](https://gouherdanish.github.io/2024/10/28/softmax.html) article, we can define log softmax function as follows

 $$ \log p_i = z_i-z_{max} - \log {\sum_{j=1}^C e^{z_j-z_{max}}} $$